 - Don’t burn wrapping paper from holiday presents.
 Wrappings ignite quickly and can cause a flash fire.

 - Check your smoke and carbon monoxide detectors regularly.

-- Make sure matches and hot poking tools are kept out-of-reach.
+- Make sure matches and hot poking tools are kept out of reach.

 Consider an Insert

 You may want to consider transforming your fireplace into a safe, eco-friendly version.
-You probably already know that countless toxins are emitted into the air when wood is burning.
+You probably already know that countless toxins are emitted into the air when the wood is burning.
 This can cause bronchitis, asthma attacks, and other respiratory illnesses, according to the United States Environmental Protection Agency.
-You can clean your fireplace one final time, and then just use a bio ethanol insert instead.
+You can clean your fireplace one final time, and then just use a bioethanol insert instead.
 This burns a clean fuel source that does not create smoke, toxins, or mess.
 You don’t need any ventilation, and they are easy to maintain.
-Of course, you still need to take safety precautions having children and pets around a flame.
+Of course, you still need to take safety precautions by having children and pets around a flame.
 Just something you might want to keep in mind for the future.